Neotron-Compute/Neotronian/README.md

 Closes out the most recent `if`, `loop`, `module` or `fn` block.

-### module
+### module {name}

-Starts a new module.
+Starts a new module called `{name}`.
 A module is really just a namespace for functions.
 It can contain further modules.
+Maybe one day we'll let you load modules off disk.

 ### expression-statement